Download Festival - Home

 • Renewable over finite resources.

-We aim to achieve at least a 50% recycling rate by 2030, and to go beyond North-West Leicestershire and Derby County Council’s recycling rate.
+In 2024 41% of our waste was recycled or composted and we aim to achieve 90% by 2030 and to go beyond North-West Leicestershire and Derby County Council’s household recycling rate.
 Download Festival is zero waste to landfill, as all festival waste is either recycled, composted, or used to generate energy from waste.

 We recruit a passionate Green Team to help spread the word about our recycling initiatives, including: